-“Let Seaside Keep Its Mayor,” read lawns signs throughout the city.
-Voters got their request, as Jay Barber defeated challenger John Chapman, owner and operator of KSWB Productions LLC/Radio Clatsop.
+“Let Seaside Keep Its Mayor,” read the lawn signs throughout the city.
+Voters heard the request, as Mayor Jay Barber on Tuesday defeated challenger John Chapman, owner and operator of KSWB Productions LLC/Radio Clatsop.

-“I really appreciate the faith the voters have expressed by voting for me,” Barber said Tuesday night.
+“I really appreciate the faith the voters have expressed by voting for me,” Barber said after taking 60.1 percent of the vote to Chapman’s 37.8 percent.
 “I look forward to working with our council, which stays intact as well for the next four years.
 We live in a great city, and we’ve got a future ahead.
 I’m honored to be able to serve.”

-Montero, a councilor since 2010, touted council accomplishments during the campaign, and cited the need for continued work on the areas of workforce housing, homelessness, city infrastructure, emergency preparedness and overall quality of life.
+Montero, a councilor since 2010, touted council accomplishments during the campaign, and cited the need for continued work on workforce housing, homelessness, city infrastructure, emergency preparedness and quality of life.

-Dana Phillips, who was elected in 2010 and 2014, said she was proud of opportunities to assist local citizens when they have had issues and raised concerns, citing her advocacy for those seeking available parking access for people with disabilities.
+Phillips, elected in 2010, said she was proud of opportunities to assist residents when they have had issues and raised concerns, citing her advocacy for those seeking parking access for people with disabilities.

 Wright moved from Gresham to Seaside in 2014.
 He worked 35 years for an international grain exporter, retiring as chief financial officer in 2013.
 Wright said he will continue to work with the mayor and other councilors to achieve the goals set by the council in early 2017.